EmmaEliseS/Divergent-Thinking/README.md

 # Divergent-Thinking
-Multi-label classification of responses to divergent thinking tasks: Neural Network approach
+Multi-label classification of responses to divergent thinking tasks

 ## Steps